dexteresc/bothniabladet-api/README.md

 Need your own ENV file.
 As well as a created db.

-You also need to create your own uploads folder inside the root path of the project directory.
+You also need to create your own database with the name "bothniabladet" in mysql, as TypeORM doesn't have the privileges to do so.

 # Example .env file:
 DB_PD = [Database password]